 Opposes U.S. development of missile defense system

-“[T]he war in Iraq," says PSR, "has destroyed any United States claim for moral superiority and authority.
-The war, with all of its deaths, torture, and obvious persecutions of Muslim people, has fashioned a global perception of the U.S. government as selfish, arrogant, and immoral, incapable of grasping the shared human challenges the world faces -- incapable of being a force for law, incapable of being a force for justice.”
+A member organization of the Abolition 2000, United for Peace & Justice, and Win Without Warcoalitions, PSR contendsthat the Iraq War—“with all of its deaths, torture, and obvious persecutions of Muslim people”—disastrously “fashioned a global perception of the U.S. government as selfish, arrogant, and immoral, incapable of … being a force for law, incapable of being a force for justice.”

 Since Feb 14, 2005 --Hits: 61,630,061 --Visitors: 7,024,052